 Location:Eagle Springs, Moore County, NC

-Fox Squirrel Farm is a young husband and wife partnership in the Sandhills.
-Jason Smith and Sarah Daly were working in retail and service jobs when Jason was inspired by an experience with farming on some land that was purchased by a chef that he worked under.
-They decided to move and settle in Moore County on some family land Jason had inherited and there they began to start farming.
-While most of their friends had become nurses and schoolteachers, Jason and Sarah were living a unique but gratifying life for young adults in the U.S., by being small farmers and growing food while caring for the land.
-Jason attends Central Carolina Community College to learn more about sustainable agriculture so that he can grow the enterprise while simultaneously ensuring environmental sustainability on his land.
-The couple cultivates organic vegetables and humanely raised pigs and chickens which they sell at several farmers markets in the central Carolina region.
+Fox Squirrel Farm is run by Jason Smith and Sarah Daly, a young couple living in the Sandhills region of North Carolina.
+The two were working in retail and service jobs when Jason was inspired by an experience with farming on land that was purchased by a chef that he worked under.
+They decided to move and settle in Moore County on family land Jason had inherited and began farming.
+Jason attended courses on sustainable agriculture at the Central Carolina Community College to prepare and learn the skills necessary to grow the business.
+The couple cultivates organic vegetables and humanely raised pigs and chickens which they sell at several farmers markets in the region.

-With the TCRF grant, Jason and Sarah were able to experiment with an innovative system of integrating livestock with tree crops called ‘silvopasture’.
-This integrated system has several benefits while making the most use out of the land because it enables the farmer to cultivate healthy livestock while growing a timber product or tree fruit and nuts.
+Jason and Sarah have also experimented with an innovative system of integrating livestock with tree crops called ‘silvopasture.’
+The system offers several benefits, including greater economic value for the farmer, as the land can be used to raise livestock while also producing timber or tree fruit and nuts.

 “We want to demonstrate that with a little planning and management, one piece of land can simultaneously produce numerous different products including various livestock, fruit, nuts, and timber.
-We also want to educate that livestock are valuable for much more than just the products we think of; they are cutting grass, sanitizing pasture, clearing land, fertilizing, providing interesting agritourism sights, and utilizing unsold vegetables.”
+We also want to educate that livestock are valuable for much more than just the products we think of; they are cutting grass, sanitizing pasture, clearing land, fertilizing, providing interesting agritourism sights, and utilizing unsold vegetables,” Jason says.

-Silvopasture benefits both the livestock and the tree crops and can be a complete closed-loop system for nutrients.
-The livestock will fertilize the tree crops by grazing between the plants and creating manure.
-The trees provide better forage for the animals by dropping rotted or unsellable fruits and nuts that the livestock love to eat while also providing shade to the animals which increases their welfare.
-Chickens can benefit the trees by eating common pests that make their nesting habitat in the soil around the base of the tree.
-The chickens will reduce populations of insects by foraging, which will in turn benefit the health of the tree and its crop.
+Silvopasture benefits both the livestock and the tree crops and form a closed-loop system for nutrients.
+The livestock fertilize the tree crops by grazing between the plants and leaving behind manure.
+The trees provide shade and forage for the animals in the form of rotted or unmarketable fruits and nuts.
+Chickens can benefit the trees by foraging on common pests that make their nesting habitat in the soil around the base of the tree.